 Hoping you’ll enjoy our most singular portrayal of this timeless and well-traveled music.

 Tim Cummings is a Vermont-based composer and multi-instrumentalist (chiefly a piper) who enjoys an uncommonly diverse repertoire.
 His music spans from contemporary and sacred genres to the traditional melodies of the British Isles, Appalachia, Cape Breton, Brittany, and beyond.
 He holds degrees in music from the College of Wooster (Ohio) and the New Zealand School of Music—Te Kōkī.
 Today he operates Birchen Music & Publishing while also remaining active as a performer, teacher, and workshop leader. www.TimothyCummings.com

-A warm-voiced singer/songsmith, accomplished multi-instrumentalist, and veteran of many great bands, Pete Sutherland is known equally for his potent originals and his intense recreations of age-old ballads and fiery fiddle tunes.
-A prolific composer and record producer, Pete has been on staff at dance and music camps coast to coast and is a widely known year-round teacher and performer at home. www.PetesPosse.com
+A warm-voiced singer/songsmith, accomplished multi-instrumentalist, and veteran of many great bands, Pete Sutherland (1951-2022) was known equally for his potent originals and his intense recreations of age-old ballads and fiery fiddle tunes.
+A prolific composer and record producer, Pete had been on staff at dance and music camps coast to coast, and was a widely known year-round teacher and performer at home. www.PetesPosse.com

 Baltimore-based clawhammer banjoist Brad Kolodner represents the next generation of Old-Time musicians pushing the boundaries of the tradition into uncharted territory.
 Regarded for his delicate touch, expressive style, and original compositions, Brad has rapidly gained national attention for his unique approach to the banjo.
 He regularly performs across the country in a duo with his father Ken Kolodner, a world renowned hammered dulcimer player, and with the acoustic roots quartet Charm City Junction. www.BradKolodner.com